cloudblue/connect-devops-testing-library/README.md

 ```

 Additionally, you may want to create real end-to-end test calling Connect and evaluating the processed request, for this
 you should use the built-in request dispatcher.
+The dispatcher will take automatically the required credentials from the
+environment variables in `CONNECT_API_KEY` and `CONNECT_API_URL`.
+Alternatively you can pass explicitly the credentials to
+the `make_request_dispatcher(api_key=XXX, api_url=YYY)` function.
 Let's see example:

 ```python
 from hoare import asserts, fixures